DRH001/Rattle/README.md

 You can also make use of arguments other than just numbers: You can use ~ to pass the value in storage at the current pointer, \` to pass the value at the top of the stack, and @ to pass the value of the pointer itself.

+Sample program
+=

+Here's a sample program which takes the user's input and determines whether it is a prime number:

+            |[1=q]-s+>s[g<%~[0=q]g-s>]~=1

+In a more expanded, human-readable form, this looks like this:

+            | [1 = q ]  - s + > s  [ g < %~ [0 = q ]  g - s > ]~ =1

+Going from left to right,

+| takes the user's input and parses it
+  \[1 checks to see if the input is equal to one.
+If it is, then the code inside the square brackets will execute
+      = sets the value at the pointer to zero q stops execution, the top of the stack is printed implicitly ] ends the if statement
+            - subtracts one from the top of the stack s saves the top of the stack at the current pointer (0)
+                + adds one to the top of the stack
+                  > moves the pointer right
+                    s saves the top of the stack at the current pointer (1)
+                      \[ starts a for loop (it's a for loop because the argument, ~ is on the closing bracket g gets the value at the current pointer (1)
+                           < moves the pointer left
+    %~ takes the modulo of the top of the stack with respect to the value in storage at the current pointer
+       \[0 checks to see if the result of this calculation is zero.
+If it is, then the code inside the square brackets will execute
+           = sets the value at the pointer to zero q stops execution, the top of the stack is printed implicitly ] ends the if statement
+                 g gets the value at the current pointer (0)
+                   - subtracts one from the top of the stack s saves the top of the stack at the current pointer (0)
+                       > moves the pointer right
+                         ]~ ends the for loop (it executes the number of times of the value in storage at the current pointer)
+                            =1 sets the value on top of the stack to one, which is then printed implicitly